THE ULTIMATE SHOULDER WORKOUT GUIDE

 4) WHAT IS THE BEST SHOULDER WORKOUT?

-The best shoulder workout should hit all three heads of the deltoid muscle: front delt, middle delt and rear delt, but even that’s not enough to make the workout complete.
+The best shoulder workout should hit all three heads of the deltoid muscle: front delt, middle delt and rear delt, but even that’s not enough to make the upper-body workout complete.

 The best shoulder workouts also have to ensure we properly activate the shoulders, create overload, and include explosive movement.

-We also need to train the shoulders through their entire range of motion, including on stretch, in order to build strength and size.
+We also need to train the shoulders through their entire range of motion, including on stretch, in order to build shoulder strength and size.

 Let’s look at the most important elements of a great shoulder workout:

 It’s important to activate the shoulders before we train them for a couple of key reasons.
-The shoulder is a three-dimensional ball and socket joint, which means the shoulder has ample range of motion.
+The shoulder joint is a three-dimensional ball and socket joint, which means the shoulder has ample range of motion.

 Also since the shoulder’s socket is the shoulder blade, there are several important muscles that are affected by shoulder movement, including all the muscles that attach to the humerus and the scapula.